 - The driver has a passenger in the car.

 When the app is turned off, Uber and Lyft’s auto insurance coverage policies do not apply to any accidents a driver causes.
 Drivers for these companies are independent contractors, so when the Uber or Lyft app is off, they are off the clock, and their personal insurance applies.

-A Dayton Uber and Lyft rideshare accident lawyer from The Fitch Law Firm LLC will fight for your financial recovery if you hire us to represent you in your auto rideshare injury crash.
+A Dayton Uber and Lyft rideshare accident attorney from our firm will fight for your financial recovery if you hire us to represent you in your auto rideshare injury crash.
 We will represent your interests at every point of the claims process and handle your case based on a contingency fee.
 You will not need to pay us anything upfront for our services, which include:

 - Keeping you informed of all developments in your case

 - Protecting your right to hold the at-fault parties responsible

 - Investigating your accident, reviewing your evidence, and gathering more evidence